-For two decades he focused on social-ecological systems in southern Africa, covering a spectrum of production systems (forestry, livestock, dryland and irrigated cropping), from small-scale (e.g. soil fertility management) to large-scale (e.g. deforestation analyses), and from biophysical and social science angles.
+For two decades prior to joining CCAFS, he focused on social-ecological systems in southern Africa, covering a spectrum of production systems (forestry, livestock, dryland and irrigated cropping), from small-scale (e.g. soil fertility management) to large-scale (e.g. deforestation analyses), and from biophysical and social science angles.
 In this time he served as the inaugural Director of the Institute of Environmental Studies, University of Zimbabwe.

 He also had a spell in Northern Australia, where much of the work involved Aboriginal natural resource management.
 He was the inaugural Director of the School for Environmental Studies at Charles Darwin University in Darwin.

-He serves on several editorial boards, and is a scientific committee member of PECS, the ICSU Programme on Ecosystem Change and Society.
-He has published over 100 peer-reviewed articles and more than a dozen books.
+Bruce serves on several editorial boards, and is a scientific committee member of PECS, the ICSU Programme on Ecosystem Change and Society.